d3/d3-selection/README.md

 <a name="selection_exit" href="#selection_exit">#</a> <i>selection</i>.<b>exit</b>()

 Returns the exit selection: existing DOM elements in the selection for which no new datum was found.
-The exit selection is always empty until the selection is joined to data by [*selection*.data](#selection_data).
+The exit selection is determined by the previous [*selection*.data](#selection_data), and is thus empty until the selection is joined to data.
+If the exit selection is retrieved more than once after a data-join, subsequent calls return the empty selection.

 The exit selection is typically used to remove “superfluous” elements from old data.
 For example, to update the DIV elements created previously with a new array of numbers:

 ```js
 div.data([1, 2, 4, 8, 16, 32], function(d) { return d; });